wesleybertipaglia/ve-walmart-software-engineer/README.md

-# ☀️ Virtual Experience, Software Engineer - Walmart
+# ☀️ Walmart Software Engineering Virtual Experience
 This repository contains my solutions and projects developed as part of the Walmart USA Advanced Software Engineering job simulation.
 Through this simulation, I am building practical skills and gaining experience in software engineering, specifically tailored to meet the expectations and requirements of Walmart USA.

 I just completed the simulation and I am excited to share my solutions and projects with you.
 I hope you find them helpful and informative.